maxchaplin0610/sigmaOSPrototype/README.md

 ## Auto Select

-Search bar text is auto selected when opened for quicker search
+Search bar text is auto selected when opened for quicker search.

 ```